SCP Foundation: Trademark dispute

 The SCP Foundation website and its contents are under a Creative Commons license, and none of the characters or assets associated with it are trademarked by the Foundation itself.
 In 2019, a Russian resident named Andrey Duksin filed a trademark for the name and logo of the SCP Foundation.
 Although the Creative Commons license grants the right to sell merchandise based on the SCP intellectual property, Duksin used his trademark in Russia to suppress competition by stopping others from selling merchandise within Russia.
 In addition, Duksin threatened to shut down the official Russian website of the SCP Foundation.
-The SCP Foundation launched a fundraiser to raise funds to combat Duksin legally, with an initial goal of $50,000.
-In 2020, because of contributions by fans and members of the community, including the YouTuber Markiplier, $140,000 was raised.
+In 2020, the SCP Foundation launched a fundraiser to raise funds to combat Duksin legally, with an initial goal of $50,000.
+Fans and members of the community, including the YouTuber Markiplier, contributed $140,000 to the fundraiser.

 In November 2021, the Russian Federal Antimonopoly Service ruled against Duksin.
-It found that he did not commission or create the SCP name or logo, had not been transferred the rights to it, and that his actions may constitute an act of unfair competition.
+It found that he did not commission or create the SCP name or logo, the rights to them had not been transferred to him, and that his actions may constitute an act of unfair competition.
 However, his trademark continued to stand in Russia.
 An article in Case Western Law Review came to the conclusion that the court's actions were broadly in line with Russian indulgence of trademark and patent trolls, as Russia does not usually deregister illegitimately obtained trademarks.
 The SCP Wiki successfully appealed in April 2022, and Duksin's trademark was ultimately cancelled that October.

 SCP-173 image removal

-The original SCP-173 post in 2007, used an image of the sculpture Untitled 2004 by the artist Izumi Katō, which was photographed by Keisuke Yamamoto.
+The original SCP-173, posted in 2007, used an image of the sculpture Untitled 2004 by the artist Izumi Katō, which was photographed by Keisuke Yamamoto.
 The creator of the post, Wesley "Moto42" Williams, did not have the rights to either the sculpture or the photograph that depicted it.
 Beginning in 2013 both the Japanese and English branches attempted to make contact with Katō to ask permission, but they received no reply.
 The English staff were eventually able to contact him in September 2014, and he "reluctantly" allowed the community to use the image for non-commercial purposes.
 He announced that he would take legal action if someone attempted to use it for a commercial purpose.

 The image remained on the site with a warning attached until February 2022, when staff made the decision to remove it.
-The SCP Foundation said on Twitter that the artistic vision of Izumi Katō was "forcibly hijacked" by the statue's association with SCP, and that they could not "fully undo the damage done".
+The SCP Foundation said on Twitter that the artistic vision of Izumi Katō had been "forcibly hijacked" by the statue's association with SCP, and that they could not "fully undo the damage done".
 At the request of Wesley Williams, a new image was not placed in the article, so that readers would have to imagine it themselves.
 Many original interpretations of SCP-173 were created by the community in the wake of the decision.